vib-training-conferences/introduction-to-generative-ai-for-research/exercises/PromptEngineering_EspecialExamples.md

 ### General structure

 You are **[DEFINE ROLE]**.
 Write a paragraph of max **[PROMPT LIMIT SIZE]** TO **[GOAL/OUTPUT]**.
 Assume you are writing for **[AUDIENCE]**.
-- style of tetx -
+- style of text -

 **[AVOID/USE]** fancy jargon.
 Write **[FORMALLY/NORMALLY/]**.